fangq/mcx/mcxlab/README.txt

  Input:
     cfg: a struct, or struct array.
 Each element of cfg defines the parameters associated with a simulation.

     It may contain the following fields:

      *cfg.nphoton:    the total number of photons to be simulated (integer) *cfg.vol:        a 3D array specifying the media index in the domain *cfg.prop:       an N by 4 array, each row specifies [mua, mus, g, n] in order. the first row corresponds to medium type 0 which is typically [0 0 1 1].
 The second row is type 1, and so on.
-     *cfg.tstart:     starting time of the simulation (in seconds) *cfg.tstep:      time-gate width of the simulation (in seconds) *cfg.tend:       ending time of the simulation (in second) *cfg.srcpos:     a 1 by 3 vector, specifying the position of the source *cfg.srcdir:     a 1 by 3 vector, specifying the incident vector cfg.nblocksize: how many CUDA thread blocks to be used [64] cfg.nthread:    the total CUDA thread number [2048]
+     *cfg.tstart:     starting time of the simulation (in seconds) *cfg.tstep:      time-gate width of the simulation (in seconds) *cfg.tend:       ending time of the simulation (in second) *cfg.srcpos:     a 1 by 3 vector, the position of the source in grid unit *cfg.srcdir:     a 1 by 3 vector, specifying the incident vector cfg.nblocksize: how many CUDA thread blocks to be used [64] cfg.nthread:    the total CUDA thread number [2048]